MicrosoftDocs/architecture-center/docs/framework/security/design-identity-authentication.md

 Configure Azure AD Conditional Access by setting up Access policy for Azure management based on your operational needs.
 For information, see [Manage access to Azure management with Conditional Access](/azure/role-based-access-control/conditional-access-azure-management).

 Conditional Access can be an effective in phasing out legacy authentication and associated protocols.
 The policies must be enforced for all admins and other critical impact accounts.
 Start by using metrics and logs to determine users who still authenticate with old clients.
-Next, disable any down-level protocols that aren’t used, and set up conditional access for all users who aren’t using legacy protocols.
+Next, disable any down-level protocols that aren't used, and set up conditional access for all users who aren't using legacy protocols.
 Finally, give notice and guidance to users about upgrading before blocking legacy authentication completely.
 For  more information, see [Azure AD Conditional Access support for blocking legacy auth](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Azure-AD-Conditional-Access-support-for-blocking-legacy-auth-is/ba-p/245417).

 ## Next
 Grant or deny access to a system by verifying the accessor's identity.